KkRainyre/KkRainyre/README.md

 :relaxed: Do development for non-profit oraganization - huaman project in Ca - 2023

-Looking for developer opportunities in Ca.
+Looking for developer opportunities in Canada and China.